North Ferriby United A.F.C.: National League and F.A.Trophy - Success and Relegation

 In their first ever National League North season, North Ferriby finished second, narrowly missing out on promotion.
 During 2014–15, the club won the FA Trophy Final at Wembley Stadium, defeating Wrexham 5–4 on penalties after a 3–3 draw.
 Goalkeeper Adam Nicklin saved three penalties during the shoot-out.
 North Ferriby United were losing 2–0 in normal time, only to score twice in the last 15 minutes to force extra time.
 Substitute Ryan Kendall scored his second goal of the match during extra time to put North Ferriby in the lead for the first time during the final, however Louis Moult equalised for Wrexham to take the match to penalties leading to Nicklin's shootout heroics, winning the 2014–15 FA Trophy for Billy Heath's Villagers.

 North Ferriby earned promotion into the National League on 14 May 2016, beating AFC Fylde 2–1 after extra time at Grange Lane in the National League North play-off final.

 On 24 May 2016 Billy Heath left the club to join F.C.
-Halifax Town Heath proceeded to raid his former Ferriby squad and recruited several first team players, most notably captain Liam King.
+Halifax Town.
+Heath proceeded to raid his former Ferriby squad and recruited several first team players, most notably captain Liam King.

 On 6 June 2016 The Villagers appointed Steve Housham as Manager, Housham was tasked with keeping The Villagers in the National League.

-Steve Housham - "I am delighted to be given the opportunity to manage in the National League with North Ferriby.
-My message to the fans is enjoy the ride and be proud that the club are playing at this level of football."

-On 12 June 2016 Housham added Darryn Stamp to his Backroom team as Assistant Manager, having played under Housham at previous club Gainsborough Trinity.
+On 12 June 2016 Housham added Darryn Stamp to his backroom team as assistant manager, having played under Housham at previous club Gainsborough Trinity.

 North Ferriby failed to make a push for League football and spent much of the 2016–17 season near the bottom of the National League and were eventually relegated having spent just a year in the 5th tier.

 On 22 November 2017 the ownership of the club was transferred from the Foster family to Jamie Waltham.
 The following day the incoming owner sacked Manager Steve Housham and assistant manager Darryn Stamp due to the previous relegation from the National League and the subsequent run of poor results that left The Villagers rock bottom of the National League North.
 Housham was replaced as Manager by former captain Chris Bolder.

 On 21 March 2018 a second relegation in two seasons was confirmed after a 1–1 draw at home to visiting league leaders Salford City F.C., as Bolder failed to save The Villagers from dropping out of the National League North.